DigitalChickenLabs/OctoQuad/README.md

 The OctoQuad can be powered via or USB or via the 3.3v input pin on the board.
 All channel connections and the dedicated I2C connector use a JST-PH connector, while the auxiliary header uses a standard 0.1" pin spacing.

 A wide range of sample code is available, including for Arduino, Raspberry Pi, and PC.

-# For using the OctoQuad in FIRST Tech Challenge, start [HERE.](https://github.com/DigitalChickenLabs/OctoQuadFtcDriver)